UPDATE 2-Cricket-Test Series New Zealand v Bangladesh scoreboard

-Jan 14 (Gracenote) - Scoreboard at stumps on the third day in the first Test between New Zealand and Bangladesh on Saturday in Wellington, New Zealand
+Jan 13 (Gracenote) - Scoreboard at stumps on the second day in the first Test between New Zealand and Bangladesh on Friday in Wellington, New Zealand

 T. Iqbal lbw b Boult 56